vicki-carrica/NSMRL-Project/README.md

 For VS Code installation instructions, see https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022
 </br>
 Once you have an IDE, download GUI.py and getBattery.py to your computer and open the files using the ctrl + O shortcut

+### Logging into the Raspberry Pi

+To log into the Raspberry Pi, use the password: vickironan123

 ## Usage